 When the weather is hot, cool off at one of the Valley of the Sun’s many water parks or book a stay in a local resort with a fabulous pool, like Fairmont Scottsdale Princess or The Scott Resort & Spa.
 Although temperatures soar in summer, hotel prices dip drastically, making splashy hotel stays particularly appealing in those months.
 If you are looking for a vacation rental, check out these Airbnbs in Scottsdale.
 Colleen of Travel Mamas

 The iconic red rocks of Sedona are what many people picture when they think of Arizona.
+Sedona is one of the most popular day trips from Phoenix as it’s only two hours by car.
 This small desert town has a lot to offer in the way of exploration, culture, and breathtaking landscapes.
-Sedona is the perfect place for a weekend staycation for families.
+Sedona with kids is the perfect staycation destination.

 There are hiking trails for adventurers of all levels.
 Soldier’s Pass offers an easy terrain with much to see along the way, including Devil’s Sink Hole and the Seven Sacred Pools.